Global-Policy-Lab/cider-documentation/quickstart/config.md

   opt_in_default: false // if true opt-in is set as default, i.e. all users give their consent unless they opt-out
 ```

+## ML tuning parameters

-Finally, we can set the hyper-parameters that will be tested during a grid-search performed by the ML module:
+Under the `hyperparams` heading, we set the hyper-parameters that will be tested during a grid-search performed by the ML module:

 ```
 hyperparams: